 The astrological relationship between Jupiter and Saturn indicates thus the relationship between one's sense of "place" in society and one's sense of personal soul-integration — the latter being fed by the Moon function, but established as a conscious psychological factor by the Jupiter function.
 When Jupiter forms a square (and semi-square) with Saturn, a state of dynamic tension is shown to exist in the personality.
 This state can be either destructive or regenerative.
 It reveals in any case a conflict within the individual between the traditional social sense of "place" and the drive toward inner personal integration.
 It indicates a strong spiritual dissatisfaction with accepted social and personal standards.
 The power of this potentially "divine" discontent can lead the individual to a transformation and broadening of his sense of selfhood, as well as of his participation in the world and in society; it may also produce very strong social complexes caused by an endemic state of rebellion against all forms of authority.

-On the other hand, a natal conjunction of Jupiter and Saturn indicates the probability of the emergence of a new sense of personal or social integration within the individual, a new type of alignment with the universal or social whole (Hermann Keyserling, F. D. Roosevelt, for instance); while the opposition between Jupiter and Saturn reveals a life most likely featuring a deep inner decision (as a rule somewhere during the thirties or forties) or a radical change in external social conditioning which will transform the root-implications of destiny.
+new sense of personal or social integration within the individual, a new type of alignment with the universal or social whole (Hermann Keyserling, F. D. Roosevelt, for instance); while the opposition between Jupiter and Saturn reveals a life most likely featuring a deep inner decision (as a rule somewhere during the thirties or forties) or a radical change in external social conditioning which will transform the root-implications of destiny.

 What happens essentially in these cases of focalized Jupiter-Saturn relationship is either that the preserving Jupiterian function finds itself altered by a radical transformation in the personal or social structure-conditioning Father-image (Saturn), or that the individual ego (Saturn) is compelled to experience some kind of reconstruction because of the breakdown of the preserving Jupiter function.
 A religious conversion or a sudden loss of wealth, prestige or health would be possible instances of such a breakdown.